algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 | 0 | Secp256k1 | secp256k1 curve |

-The 33 byte public key decompressed into X and Y (top) components.
+The 33 byte public key in a compressed form to be decompressed into X and Y (top) components.

 ## ecdsa_pk_recover c